 - 1 GB of RAM or higher

 I strongly recommend a Solid State drive (SSD) for your server.
 These are much cheaper than they used to be.
-Here’s a decent one for around $20:
+Here’s a decent one at a very low price:

 Computer / CPU / Memory